Aidin-Sahneh/Linear_Control_Systems_4031/README.md

 # Linear_Control_Systems_4031

 This repository contains all coursework, assignments, projects, and additional materials for the **Linear Control Systems** course.
-The course was taught by **Professor Hamidreza Taghirad** in [5, 2024].
+The course was taught by **Professor Hamidreza Taghirad**.

 ## 📖 Course Overview
 The **Linear Control Systems** course covers fundamental principles of control theory, including: